invopop/hashme/README.md

 ## History

+### 0.2.0 - 2016-06-02

+ * Added support for advanced type casting, copy stuff from CouchRest Model.
+ * Upgrade to latest rspec version.
+ * Removed `Property#cast` and switch to just `Property#build`.

 ### 0.1.2 - 2014-03-10

  * Set default property values on object initialization.
- * Refactoring to use `class_atrribute` for properties hash for improved inheritance.
+ * Refactoring to use `class_attribute` for properties hash for improved inheritance.

 ### 0.1.1 - 2014-01-21